aperveyev/booru_yolo/models/README.md

 Note: <br>
 ~ furry heads are cartoon/art styled, not real animals <br>
 ~ a lot of furry heads fall in between of head classes (evidently more classes required) <br>
-~ torso compopents usually have SFW/NSFW oblect pair, but no specific NSFW class created for hip <br>
+~ torso compopents usually have SFW/NSFW oblect pair, but no specific NSFW class created for hip or jackx <br>
-~ upside-down or lying pose detection may work worse than for frontal cases <br>
+~ upside-down or lying pose detection may work worse than for frontal cases (training set bias) <br>

 ### yolov8s_pp07.pt - hentai objects and interactions model